-1. experimental or 1. experimental or auasiauasi- experimental design the discussions of 10 groups of different sizes were recorded a researcher gave a group of students two sheets and a questionnaire to fill in.
+paradigm 1: paradigm 2: paradigm 3: 1. non-experimental design 1. experimental or quasi- experimental 1. experimental or quasi- experimental design a researcher kept a diary of her experiences as a language learner design the discussions of 10 groups of different sizes were recorded a researcher gave a group of students two sheets and a questionnaire to fill in.
 They used these to record their observations of a lesson.

-2. quantitative data 2. qualitative data the data from the recorded discussions were coded according to previously used the researcher analysed their impressions and opinions of the lesson auasi- experimental design the discussions of 10 groups of different sizes were recorded 2. quantitative data the data from the recorded discussions were coded according to previously used
+2. qualitative data 2. quantitative data 2. qualitative data the diarist recorded her feelings about different aspects of the course the researcher analysed their impressions and opinions of the lesson